NayakCF/movie-api/README.md

 # movie-api
- fetch the information about the movie with the details on the charectors
+ fetch the information about the movie with the data